Do you know what your tone and pace are communicating about you?

 There is however an exception – varying your tone and speed of speech can be beneficial when used strategically in a conversation to emphasize a certain point but it needs to be used very carefully.

 The 7 Points of impression are your ground rules for sparking a connection with others and establishing a good rapport.
 You’ve been playing the game of body language subconsciously all of your life.
 Now is the time to observe it in others and demonstrate positive body language in all of your communications.
 Start with this one Point of Impression, Tone, and Pace, and strengthen your nonverbal skills today.
-If you want to improve your body language communications today, my Personal Influential Communications course includes the 7 Points of Impression and more!
 All my best to you in your communications.